johnathan-greenaway/cli-FSD/README.md

     ```

 - For additional options, you can enter `CMD` mode by typing `CMD` at any prompt.
+- To browse directories and view file contents, type `browse` at the prompt and follow on-screen instructions.

 ### Low-stakes Demos
 Letting an LLM execute code on your computer is objectively dangerous.
 I've used cli-FSD on every computer I own but think it's important for users to understand the risk associated with this concept.